LOA (underlying carrier’s name must be mentioned, Line type (single or multi), a Local address along with a valid postcode is required).

-We require at least 48 hours prior to FOC to be able to move the date if the Losing Communications Provider is the Range Holder.
+We require at least 48 hours prior to FOC to postpone the port date, if the Losing Communications Provider is the Range Holder.

-We require at least 72 hours prior to FOC to be able to move the date if the Losing Communications Provider isn’t the Range Holder as there are more parties to contact in order to make the change.
+We require at least 72 hours prior to FOC to postpone the port date, if the Losing Communications Provider isn’t the Range Holder as there are more parties to contact in order to make the change.

 Number Porting Timelines in United Kingdom